 As soon as possible.
 What is most important when it comes to premises liability actions is the condition of the premises be observed in its accident condition as soon as possible.
 A lot of times as time periods go on, the condition of the premises might change.
 If there was a dangerous condition, it might get fixed after an accident happens.
 So, we want to get out and investigate the condition as soon as the accident as possible, to make sure that the evidence establishing the dangerous condition that caused the accident is preserved.

-The other component to take into account is that nowadays it’s very common for there to be video monitoring or video surveillance that might actually capture an accident occur, or if it’s not an accident occurred at least a dangerous condition that caused the accident to occur.
+The other component to take into account is nowadays it’s very common for there to be video monitoring or video surveillance that might actually capture an accident occur, or if it’s not an accident occurred at least a dangerous condition that caused the accident to occur.

-Does weather factor into premise liability cases?
+Does the weather affect premise liability case outcomes?

-In almost all cases in which we represent a person injured on-premises, compensation comes from insurance companies of those persons or entities who own, lease, maintain, and/or manage the property.
+Compensation comes from insurance companies of those persons or entities who own, lease, maintain, and/or manage the property.

 You can seek compensation for reasonable pain, suffering, loss of enjoyment of life, disability and impairment, as well as any economic damages that you might have sustained.
 Depending on the case, economic damages including but not limited to things like loss of an income, reimbursement for out of pocket medical expenses, repayment of loans that might exist on your case by a third party such as Medicare or self-insurance insurance policies.

 That would be case-dependent and specific on a whole host of details: including where the property is located, who the property owner is, how dangerous the condition is.
-But ultimately it’s up to a jury to decide whether or not the condition was dangerous, and whether or not the property owner was on-notice or should have been on notice of the dangerous condition.
+But ultimately, it’s up to a jury to decide whether or not the condition was dangerous, and whether or not the property owner was on-notice or should have been on notice of the dangerous condition.